 If you were a stay at home mom and were always with the puppy then all of a sudden get a 9-5 job messing with the order of things.
 This can cause your dogs to freak out every time you leave not knowing when or if you will save them again.

-If someone or something that is in your dog's life passes this could lead to a change in behavior with separation anxiety being a possible outcome so make sure to love your dog during these times as well.
+If someone or something that is in your dog's life passes this could lead to a change in behavior with separation anxiety and is a possible outcome, so make sure to love your dog during these times as well.